-Where the conduct referenced in a report of Sexual Harassment could constitute a violation of some other applicable policy or standard, irrespective of whether it constitutes Sexual Harassment, this Section IX shall in no way constrain the College's ability to take interim measures under the Standards of Conduct for Students, the Faculty Handbook, Employee Handbook, and other College policies and standards, as applicable.
+Where the conduct referenced in a report of Sexual Harassment could constitute a violation of some other applicable policy or standard, irrespective of whether it constitutes Sexual Harassment, this shall in no way constrain the College's ability to take interim measures under the Standards of Conduct for Students, the Faculty Handbook, Employee Handbook, and other College policies and standards, as applicable.

-X. Formal Complaint
+Formal Complaint

-A Complainant may file a Formal Complaint with the Title IX Coordinator requesting that the College investigate and adjudicate a report of Sexual Harassment in accordance with the provisions of Sections XIV and XVI.
-Provided, however, that at the time the Complainant submits a Formal Complaint, the Complainant must be participating in, or attempting to participate in, one or more of the College's education programs or activities.
+A Complainant may file a Formal Complaint with the Title IX Coordinator requesting that the College investigate and adjudicate a report of Sexual Harassment in accordance with the policy.
+Provided, however, that at the time the Complainant submits a Formal Complaint, the

+Complainant must be participating in, or attempting to participate in, one or more of the College's education programs or activities.

-A Complainant may file a Formal Complaint with the Title IX Coordinator in person, by regular mail, or by email using the contact information specified in Section IV above.
+A Complainant may file a Formal Complaint with the Title IX Coordinator in person, by regular mail, or by email using the contact information provided.